XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 If the software you use to interface with the XRP Ledger sends malleable transactions, a malicious actor may be able to trick your software into losing track of a transaction's final outcome and potentially (in the worst case) sending equivalent payments multiple times.

-If you use single-signatures and always enable the tfFullyCanonicalSig flag, you are not vulnerable to this exploit.
+If you use single-signatures and always enable the `tfFullyCanonicalSig` flag, you are not vulnerable to this exploit.
 If you use multi-signatures, you may be vulnerable if you or your signers provide more signatures than necessary.

 ### Exploit Scenario Steps

 The process to exploit a vulnerable system follows a series of steps similar to the following:

-1. The vulnerable system constructs and signs a transaction without enabling tfFullyCanonicalSig.
+1. The vulnerable system constructs and signs a transaction without enabling `tfFullyCanonicalSig`.

-    Three ways that a transaction may not enable the tfFullyCanonicalSig flag are:
+    Three ways that a transaction may not enable the `tfFullyCanonicalSig` flag are:

-    - The system explicitly specifies a `Flags` field that does not have the tfFullyCanonicalSig bit enabled.
+    - The system explicitly specifies a `Flags` field that does not have the `tfFullyCanonicalSig` bit enabled.
-    - The transaction is multi-signed and does not explicitly enable the tfFullyCanonicalSig flag.
+    - The transaction is multi-signed and does not explicitly enable the `tfFullyCanonicalSig` flag.
-    - The system omits the `Flags` field from the transaction fields, but uses a non-standard implementation that does not automatically enable tfFullyCanonicalSig when signing.
+    - The system omits the `Flags` field from the transaction fields, but uses a non-standard implementation that does not automatically enable `tfFullyCanonicalSig` when signing.

     To be vulnerable, the transaction must be signed with an ECDSA key pair.
 If multi-signed, the transaction must be signed by at least one ECDSA key pair.